Create a Website Account - Manage notification subscriptions, save form progress and more.

 In addition to the requirements for all heat pump projects:

-- new heat pumps sized to meet less than 90% of the total home heating load at the outdoor design temperature, per ACCA Manual J Design Conditions, are eligible for partial home heat pump rebates if they are supplementing or replacing oil, propane, electric resistance, ETS or existing heat pumps, or if they are replacing natural gas as a secondary source of heating.
+- new heat pumps sized to meet less than 90% of the total home heating load at the outdoor design temperature, per ASHRAE 2017 Design Conditions, are eligible for partial home heat pump rebates if they are supplementing or replacing oil, propane, electric resistance, ETS or existing heat pumps, or if they are replacing natural gas as a secondary source of heating.

 - integrated controls must be installed in homes with oil or propane backup to qualify for rebates on partial-home air-source or air-to-water heat pumps.

 - Integrated controls are not required if the backup heating system is heat pumps, electric resistance or ETS.

 - Integrated controls are not required if the heat pump meets 100% of the heating needs for a distinct zone in a home, meaning that there is no other heating equipment serving that zone with which to integrate the heat pump.